getgrinta/grinta/README.md

 - **Keyboard First**: Grinta is designed to be keyboard-centric, ensuring you can easily operate without relying on mouse or touch.
 - **Multi-language Support**: Enjoy Grinta in your preferred language with support for English, Polish, and German translations throughout the interface.
 - **Clipboard History**: Keep track of your clipboard history and quickly access previously copied items.
-- **High-quality App Icons**: Grinta displays crisp, native macOS app icons with preserved transparency for a polished look and feel.
-- **Virtualized Command List**: Smooth scrolling through large lists of commands and search results with optimized performance.
-- **Global Shortcut**: Quickly access Grinta from anywhere with a customizable global keyboard shortcut.

 ## Installation